 - Pour homemade or carton beef broth in the cooker.

 - Add all the seasonings and crushed tomatoes.
-Lightly mix the seasonings and tomatoes with the broth.
+Gently mix the seasoning and tomatoes with the top 1 " of the broth.
+Careful to not disturb the meat (see video for refrence).
 Place the lid on.
-(Watch video for reference)

 - Pressure cook on high for 45 minutes, then natural release (approx. 40 minutes).
 Once fully depressurized; remove the lid and press cancel (turn off).